-The Legislative Council, in consultation with the presiding officers, establishes the salary schedules for legislative employees and may grant general salary or cost-of-living increases for legislative employees or modify the salary schedules as budgetary or other needs require.
-General salary increases approved for other branches of State Government do not apply to committee clerks unless so approved by the Legislative Council in consultation with the presiding officers.
+The Legislative Council in its sole discretion establishes the salary schedules for Legislative Council employees and may grant general salary or cost-of-living increases for Legislative Council employees or modify the salary schedules as budgetary or other needs require.
+General salary increases approved for other branches of State Government do not apply to Legislative Council employees unless so approved by the Legislative Council.

-See Appendix A for the current salary schedule for Committee Clerks.
+See Appendix A for the current salary schedules for Legislative Council employees.